PRODUCTS & INNOVATION

 But as the marathons approached, Sheehy’s body began to lose speed.

 "When I finally toed the line at Boston, my body was so over-trained, I couldn’t run to my potential," Sheehy remembered.
 "Why?
 I failed to recover properly."

 Sheehy's experience is not uncommon.
 Many runners, fresh from a big race, return too quickly to their pre-race training routine and end up sidelined in the process.
 That's why it pays to make recuperation a top priority after any big run.
 As you train, consider these tips to ensure a healthy race recovery.

 Recover during your training

-"Recovery shouldn't be saved just for race day," said Pamela Nisevich Bede, a sports dietitian with Abbott’s EAS Sports Nutrition and a 21-time marathoner and Ironman triathlete.
+"Recovery shouldn't be saved just for race day," said Pamela Nisevich Bede, an Abbott dietitian and a 22-time marathoner and Ironman triathlete.
 Implementing a recovery routine after every training session enables runners to be at their best when race day rolls around.